-(1) The board must have at least one financial institution account, electronic or otherwise, in the name of the co-operative, into which all amounts received by the co-operative must be paid as soon as possible after receipt.
+(1) The board must have at least one financial institution account, electronic or otherwise, in the name of the co-operative, into

 - (2) All cheques drawn on the accounts, and all drafts, bills of exchange, promissory notes and other negotiable instruments, of the co-operative must be signed by 2 authorised persons. - (3) The operation of any electronic accounts must be restricted so that there is a requirement for authorisation by 2 authorised persons. - (4) For the purposes of this rule, an authorised person is: - (a) a director; or - (b) a person approved by the board.